How Do You Prepare HVAC Equipment for a Storm

 - Protect Your System from the Surge

-Invest in a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a common wall outlet, to automatically shut off your HVAC appliances if there’s a jump in the line voltage.
+Install a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a common wall outlet, to automatically shut off your HVAC appliances if there’s a jump in the line voltage.
 Also, do not touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored